Tokyo 2020: Mirabai Chanu and a single-minded journey to the Olympic Games silver medal

 Now, roll back a little.
 To April.
 At the Asian Championships in Tashkent, the venue where she would set the world record.
 But that almost did not happen.
 She almost did not even make it that far.
 Two missed attempts in the Snatch and she had to get the third one right.
 She did just about.
 Smiles.

 At the Tokyo Olympics, she had to start well.
 It sounds simple.
 It is not.
 An 84kg attempt was listed as her first.
 The commentator said, “this is her second Olympic appearance.
 Let’s not talk about the first now.”
 Easy to say, eh?
 Surely it would have been on her mind.
+Positive thoughts.

 She stepped up... and the back arched.
 Not a good sign.
 But she steadied herself in a moment gathering all her upper body strength.
 It is the Olympics, of course there will be hiccups.
 And in an instant, she managed to complete 84kg.
-It was not her effort on the day but it was the most important.
+It was not her best effort on the day but it was the most important.
 Who knows what would have happened if the first attempt had a little red next to it.

 Two successful Snatch attempts, with 84kg and 87kg.
 The 89kg did not pan out, but the major step towards the medal had been achieved.